 But without the right strategy and tools supporting your efforts, getting results that meet your expectations is challenging.

-In this piece, we dive into the various ABM tools HubSpot has and deliver expert-backed tips and tricks on how to make the most of them to create successful ABM campaigns.
+In this piece, we dive into HubSpot's account-based marketing features and share expert-backed tips and tricks on how to make the most of them to create successful ABM campaigns.

 What is an ABM tool?